jcosborn/qex/src/experimental/graph/DESIGN.md

 type is known. `Gvalue` is the erased storage type for core hooks, input arrays, `apply` results, and genuinely opaque boundaries; it is not a generic operator dispatch surface.

+`newOneOf` preserves a producer's concrete subtype and kernel metadata.
+`valueLike` creates its mathematical result family without producer caches.
+`cond`, `apply`, `slotVar`, multi selections, and numerical multi-output slots use `valueLike`; a value copied from a stout producer is an ordinary gauge result.
+Owned cache slots use `newOneOf` and alias every required payload component.

 Mixed numeric literals are supported only through runtime-anchored helpers.
 They must be anchored to the prototype that owns the literal's meaning.
 For